Massachusetts Sports Betting

 Are college sports an available betting market?

-Should you bet offshore while you wait?
+Should you bet offshore?

 No. While there are many online sportsbooks that already target Massachusetts residents, we recommend that you stay away from those.
 It’s not that they are bad per se.
 It’s just that they are not licensed and regulated by a state-recognized body.

 As such, you have no consumer protection mechanisms in place.
-You may suffer financial or data loss because of betting offshore and if not being careful.
+You may suffer financial or data loss because of betting offshore and not being careful.
 Disputes with a sportsbook offshore are not settled by an independent mediator either, so that opens you to many vulnerabilities.